NeilAn99/nan1-ssg/README.md

 # nan1-ssg

-nan1-ssg is a static site generator converting .txt files to .html files.
+nan1-ssg is a static site generator converting .txt and .md files to .html files.

 ## Requirements